acastroaraujo/SelfStudy/README.md

 Here you'll find materials I've used for self-studying over the years.
 Eventually, I'll get through all of them.
 I don't know how I'll organize these though, and I'll probably add an asortment of technical notebooks on various specific topics along the way.

+I claim no authorship for any of the documents collected in this repository!

 ## Probability and Statistics

 - Cosma Shalizi's forthcoming ___Advanced Data Analysis from an Elementary Point of View___